marcelosousa/marcelosousa/README.md

 ### Hi!
 I'm Marcelo from Explore.dev 👋

-I am working on a code review product to help developers easily understand and review programs made by others.
+I am working on a code review product to help developers easily understand and review code written by others.

 I am very fortunate to be part of an awesome team of: